columbia/xray/3-use-cases.md

 | **Loan**            | *Car Loans w/ Bad Credit 100% Acceptance! [...]*                 |

 </font>

-Note:  We report the results above *not* to point fingers at Gmail or any advertisers; indeed, the lack of transparency is a pervasive and difficult problem.
-Rather, we aim to illustrate the dangers raised by the lack of transparency and hopefully bolster a conversation about how to go about improving this situation over time.

 ### Interested in Ad Data?
 Visit our Demo Service